-Law Offices of Michael S. Williams – New Jersey Workers’ Compensation Attorneys Proudly Serving New Jersey Residents
+Law Offices of Michael S. Williams – New Jersey Workers’ Compensation Attorneys Proudly Serving Injured New Jersey Residents From Monmouth and Middlesex County Offices

 Employees hurt while performing job duties are entitled to Workers’ Compensation benefits.
-With offices in Tinton Falls and New Brunswick, New Jersey, the Law Offices of Michael S. Williams not only represent Monmouth and Middlesex county residents, but also Ocean and Union counties and throughout New Jersey.
+With offices in Tinton Falls and New Brunswick, New Jersey, the Law Offices of Michael S. Williams are conveniently located representing not only Monmouth, Middlesex and Ocean County residents, but all New Jersey.

 What Does Workers’ Compensation Cover?